-- · Maintain strong relationships with various trade unions. - · Maintain compliance with the Labour Relations Act.
+· Maintain strong relationships with various trade unions.

+· Maintain compliance with the Labour Relations Act.

 Our employees are extremely important stakeholders to the success of the Group.
-In order to foster the growth and well-being of our employees the following are in place:
+To foster the growth and well-being of our employees the following are in place:

-- · Provident fund
+- Provident fund

 - Pension fund

-- · Medical aid
+- Medical aid

-- · Group risk insurance (linked to the provident fund)
+- Group risk insurance (linked to the provident fund)

-- · Employment equity
+- Employment equity

-- · Training and development
+- Training and development

-- · Learnership programme
+- Learnership programme

-- · Bursary programme
+- Bursary programme

-- · Disciplinary code
+- Disciplinary code

-- · Funeral cover
+- Funeral cover

-- · Skills development programmes
+- Skills development programmes